 The Department has resumed all in-office driver license (DL) and identification (ID) card services by appointment only.
 These services include renewal transactions.
 Please review the following information before scheduling your appointment below.

-NOTE: The waiver on expiration dates for DL and ID cards ends on April 14, 2021.
+NOTE: The waiver on expiration dates for DL and ID cards ended on April 14, 2021.
 DPS encourages customers who need to renew to schedule an appointment at their local driver license office online.

-If your driver license has expired, and your scheduled appointment is on or after April 15, 2021, you may request a temporary license to operate a motor vehicle until your appointment date*.
+If your driver license expired prior to April 14, 2021, and you have already scheduled an appointment, you may request a temporary license to operate a motor vehicle until your appointment date.
 This extension does not apply to a Commercial Driver License (CDL) holder.
 In order for your request to be processed, your request will need to be submitted through our Contact Us page.
 When submitting your request, please complete all of the requested fields and include the following information in the Questions section of the form: